 Our fees are computed on the basis of time spent on your affairs by the principals and our staff, including sub-contractors or consultants where necessary, and on the levels of skill and responsibility involved.
 Disbursements represent travel, accommodation and other expenses incurred in dealing with your affairs.

 If it is necessary to carry out work outside the responsibilities agreed with you for each service, we will advise you in advance.
 Any additional work will involve additional fees.
 Accordingly we would like to point out that it is in your interests to ensure that your records etc. are completed to the agreed stage.

 Invoices are payable in full (including disbursements) in accordance with the terms set out on the invoice or the engagement letter; whichever is the earlier.
 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.

-It is our normal practice to request that clients make arrangements to pay a proportion of their fee on a monthly standing order.
-These standing orders will be applied to fees arising from work agreed in this letter of engagement for the current and ensuing years.
+It is our normal practice to request that clients make arrangements to pay a proportion of their fee on a monthly direct debit or standing order.
+These monthly recurring amounts will be applied to fees arising from work agreed in this letter of engagement for the current and ensuing years.
 Once we have been able to assess the amount of work and time involved we would be grateful if you would agree to pay an amount to us on a regular basis.

 We reserve the right to charge interest on overdue accounts at the current rate under the Late Payment of Commercial Debts (Interest) Act 1998.
 We also reserve the right to terminate our engagement and cease acting if payment of any fees billed is unduly delayed.
 We do accept settlement of fees by certain credit cards.